xbmc/repo-scripts/script.tv.show.next.aired/README.txt

 Path                (tv show path)
 Library             (eg. videodb://2/2/1/ or videodb://tvshows/titles/1/)
 Status              (eg. 'New Series'/'Returning Series'/'Cancelled/Ended')
-StatusID            (id of the status)
+StatusID            (ID of the status)
 Network             (name of the tv network that's airing the show) Started             (airdate of the first episode, eg. 09/24/07, 'Mon, Sep 24, 2007', etc.)
+Classification      (type of show, eg. Reality, Mini-Series, etc. Data is also in Genre.)
-Classification      (type of show; N.B. not currently supported) Genre               (genre of the show)
+Genre               (genre of the show)
 Premiered           (year the first episode was aired, eg. '1999') Country             (production country of the tv show, eg. 'USA')